jcleefw/material-ui-with-sass/README.md

 ## Notable Differences
 * Uses [SASS](http://sass-lang.com) instead of inline-styles or Less (obviously).
+* Material fonts and icons are automatically included (currently served from Google's CDN).
+There's also a handy new [Icon Component](http://sarink.github.io/material-ui-with-sass/#/components/icons)
 * react-tap-event-plugin is no longer a dependency.
 Due to [this bug](https://github.com/zilverline/react-tap-event-plugin/issues/22) We have removed all references of "TouchTap" and replaced with "Click", for the time being.
 * [Tabs](http://sarink.github.io/material-ui-with-sass/#/components/tabs) have a new ``dynamicWidth`` property